JosePedroDias/ldjam56/README.md

 ## TODO

-- display next piece
+- display next piece and viruses count
-- count viruses left
+- new level once all viruses are cleared
-- generate decent levels
+- (infrequent but wrong) pills above moving pills should fall too
+- twist from original game?
+- falling could be faster?
+- (nice to have) overlay buttons for mobile?
-- broken pills should get to be round
+- (nice to have) broken pills should get to be round

 - gamepad: show gamepad messages using a dom element instead of console
-- overlay buttons for mobile?
 - keyboard: redefine keys
-- twist from original game?
 - actual sprites instead of geometric figures?
 - port to go/nakama or use peerjs to do multiplayer